-How to Cover Your Stretch Marks With Makeup (If That’s Your Thing)April 18, 2018
+How to Cover Stretch Marks With Makeup (If That’s Your Thing)November 09, 2020

-Stretch marks are one of those things that often get a bad rap when they shouldn’t.
-When your skin stretched quickly due to weight gain (or loss!), it sometimes results in fine lines that range in color from pink to gray and many colors in between.
-They’re most common during pregnancy and puberty but can occur at any point in your lifetime for a wide variety of reasons.
-They’re a symbol of a body that has grown and changed and a reminder of your personal evolution.
+Stretch marks are a totally normal thing.
+When your skin stretches quickly due to a change in weight, it can sometimes result in fine lines, i.e. stretch marks, that range in color from pink to gray.
+It’s common to get them during pregnancy and puberty, but they can occur at any point in your life.
+Consider them a symbol of a body that has grown and changed and a reminder of your personal evolution.

 While we are in total support of embracing each and every stretch mark, if you do want to cover them up with makeup for any reason, we’re sharing our tips below.

 How to Prevent and Get Rid of Stretch Marks

 The best way to prevent these stripes from forming in the first place is to maintain a healthy diet to avoid fluctuations in weight.
 Applying nourishing creams or body oils that boost the skin’s elasticity can help as well, however topical formulas can only do so much.
 Stretch marks are permanent, though they may fade over time or with in-office skin treatments , but the right makeup products can help erase them from view, at least temporarily.

 How to Minimize the Appearance of Stretch Marks With Makeup